 Borr Drilling Limited is a Bermuda company and is not required to pay taxes in Bermuda on ordinary income or capital gains under a tax exemption granted by the Minister of Finance in Bermuda until March 31, 2035.
-We operate through various subsidiaries, affiliates and branches in numerous countries throughout the world and are subject to tax laws, policies, treaties and regulations, as well as the interpretation or enforcement thereof, in jurisdictions in which we or any of our subsidiaries, affiliates and branches operate, were incorporated, or otherwise considered to have a tax presence.
+We operate through various subsidiaries, affiliates and branches in numerous countries throughout the world and are subject to tax laws, policies, treaties and regulations, as well as the interpretation or enforcement thereof, in jurisdictions in which we or any of our subsidiaries, affiliates and branches operate, were incorporated, or are otherwise considered to have a tax presence.
 Our income tax expense is based upon our interpretation of the tax laws in effect in various countries at the time that the expense was incurred.
-For the three months ended March 31, 2023, our pre-tax income is all attributable to foreign jurisdictions except for a \$14.6 million pre-tax loss associated with Bermuda.
-For the three months ended March 31, 2022, our pre-tax loss is all attributable to foreign jurisdictions except for a \$10.6 million pre-tax loss associated with Bermuda.
+For the three months ended June 30, 2023, our pre-tax income is all attributable to foreign jurisdictions except for a \$15.4 million pre-tax loss associated with Bermuda.
+For the six months ended June 30, 2022, our pre-tax income is all attributable to foreign jurisdictions except for a \$8.3 million pre-tax loss associated with Bermuda.
+For the six months ended June 30, 2023, our pre-tax income is all attributable to foreign jurisdictions except for a \$18.9 million pre-tax loss associated with Bermuda.
+For the six months ended June 30, 2023, our pre-tax income is all attributable to foreign in the six is all attributable to foreign in the six is all attributable to foreign in the six is all attributable to foreign jurisdictions except for a \$18.9 million pre-tax loss associated with Bermuda.
+For the six months ended June 30, 2022, our pre-tax loss is all attributable to foreign jurisdictions except for a \$18.9 million pre-tax loss associated with Bermuda.
+For the six months ended June 30, 2022, our pre-tax loss is all attributable to foreign jurisdictions except for a \$18.9 million pre-tax loss associated with Bermuda.